shohugmdhossain/shohugmdhossain.github.io/index.md

 author_profile: true
 ---

 Welcome!
-I am a **PhD student in Earth & Energy Science** at the University of Calgary.
+I am a **PhD student in Earth Science** at the University of Calgary.

 My research focuses on:
 - 🌍 Environmental remote sensing (wetlands, vegetation dynamics, deforestation monitoring)